Marlins vs. Blue Jays Player Props Betting Odds

 Bichette Stats

-- Bichette will look for his eighth straight game with a hit in this matchup.
-During his last 10 games he is hitting .262 with five doubles, a walk and four RBI.
+- Bichette has hit safely in eight straight games.
+During his last 10 outings he is hitting .268 with five doubles, a walk and three RBI.

 Bichette Recent Games